valeriangalliat/blog/2022/04/vanta-agent-m1-mac-without-rosetta.md

 <kbd>About This Mac</kbd>, <kbd>System Report...</kbd>, <kbd>Hardware
 UUID</kbd>.

+## Analyzing the mitmproxy logs

+After monitoring the mitmproxy logs of the Vanta agent over a few months, I didn't find anything suspicious.

+At least for my employer's configuration (SOC 2 type 1 compliance), they only check the OS version, whether or not the disk is encrypted, whether or not my account has a password, and if there's an autolocking mechanism after a precise period of inactivity.

+It also reports the version of each browser extensions and installed apps, the list of users in the system, as well as the public SSH keys allowed to access my user account.

+Periodically, it updates a list of known malware paths and fingerprints, in order to check that those are not found on the system.

+Finally there's a mechanism that allows the server it's registered with to send "custom queries" but it was not used during the period I monitored it.
+If it was to be used it, their API doesn't seem to allow running arbitrary shell commands, rather it could run read-only "queries" as exposed by the [osquery](https://github.com/osquery/osquery) SQL-like interface which is something to keep in mind.

+Based on those observations, I saw no problem (for my own standards) running the agent on a work computer solely dedicated to the company that requires running the agent.

+## Conclusion

+As an abundance of caution, I wouldn't run the Vanta agent on a computer that I also use as a personal machine, nor on a computer that I use to work with other clients.

+Therefore, **I require each of my clients who need the Vanta agent to provide me with a dedicated work machine**.
+Luckily it's only 2 of them for now. 😆

+Anyway, I don't think it would be easy to make 2 independent registrations of the Vanta agent cohabitate on the same computer, let alone the fact that doing so would more likely be considered as a SOC 2 violation.

-And that's all for today!
+That's all for today!
 I hope you found on this page what is it you were looking for, and that you learnt a thing or two along the way!
 Or at least that you enjoyed reading through my adventures messing around with this program. 😂